What to Expect During the Legal Process of Surrogacy – Made in the USA Surrogacy in Roseville, CA

 Genetic Testing & Amniocentesis

 In addition, this section may also indicate whether some form of genetic testing should be performed on the embryo before it is inserted within the surrogate or genetic testing such as Amniocentesis.
-Other details like how many embryos will be transferred, where the transfer will occur, how many attempts of the transfer they’ll perform, and how long the contract extends for the attempts will all be included.
+Other details may include how many embryos will be transferred, where the transfer will occur.
+It will also include how many transfers they will perform under the contract.
+They’ll have a specific section for long the contract extends for the attempts will all be included.

 Establishing Parental Rights

 A vital part of the contract is established parental rights.
 This part basically confirms that the parents are the legal parents while the surrogate is not.
 This also extends to the surrogate’s spouse, especially if they were a sperm donor for the process.

 In addition to this, there will also be a section about custody.
 Essentially, the parents receive full custody of the child upon birth.

 In the event of a divorce, separation, or marriage, there will also be a section that addresses what happens to the custody of the child in the event that this occurs.

 While it may be unlikely, there will also be a part that discusses what happens with the contract in the event of the death of the intended parents before the baby can be born.

 The custody will be laid out as well as a promise that the financial obligations are properly met.

 One large section, perhaps one of the most important, is how much you will be paid and when.